-The PRC Region 6 recently conducted a needs assessment to provide the state and community of Region 6 with comprehensive information about adolescent drug and alcohol use, in terms of local and statewide consumption.
+The Prevention Resource Center - Region 6 recently conducted a needs assessment to provide the state and community of Region 6 with comprehensive information about adolescent drug and alcohol use, in terms of local and statewide consumption.

-The PRC Region 6 serves the following communities in the Gulf Coast Area:
+The Prevention Resource Center - Region 6 serves the following communities in the Gulf Coast Area: